 If you’ve already conquered a mountain, then you’ve probably heard this sentence before: “Whew, the air is getting thin up here…” This isn’t noticeable on a classic hill walk or via ferrata but you’ll notice it whilst mountaineering at altitudes between 3,000 and 4,000 metres.
-But, the air isn’t necessarily getting “thin”, but the number of oxygen molecules per litre of air volume rather decreases with increasing height.
+The air isn’t necessarily getting “thin”, but rather the number of oxygen molecules per litre of air volume decreases the higher you go.
 So, there’s a decrease in atmospheric pressure.
 As a result, your body will want to fight this and you’ll notice that both your breathing speed and pulse have increased.
 So, if you want to prepare for mountaineering, an expedition or longer stays at high altitude, then altitude training is recommended.
 This training leads to an increase in the number of red (oxygen-transporting) blood cells in your body.

 What is “altitude training”?

-The definition goes as follows: “Altitude training is the targeted use of an undersupply of oxygen (hypoxia) to the organism as a stimulus to increase performance”.
+The definition is as follows: “Altitude training is the targeted use of an undersupply of oxygen (hypoxia) to the organism as a stimulus to increase performance”.

-When should you start your altitude training?
-And, when will you notice its effect?
+When should you start altitude training?
+And when will you notice its effect?

 Whether you plan on conquering the Kilimanjaro, Denali or Mount Everest in the Himalayas, a tour at high altitudes should always be carefully planned and prepared.
-And, both your equipment and physical fitness will play a major role in your success.
+Both your equipment and physical fitness will play a major role in your success.
 So, to prepare your body for the special conditions at high altitudes, we recommend you follow an altitude training program before going on your tour.
-Plus, the effect of “thin air” is very diverse.
+In addition, the effects of “thin air” can be very diverse.
 For example, when it comes to endurance sports, altitude training has been known to increase performance.
-And, acclimatisation has long been used in mountaineering.
+Plus, acclimatisation has long been used in mountaineering.

-In addition, as of 2,000 m in altitude, the “thinner air“ begins to have an effect on the body.
-Here, both sensitive and previously ill persons will already experience their first symptoms of altitude sickness.
-And, the severity of the symptoms of acute mountain sickness (AMS) depends on several factors, such as: How physically fit you are and how good your general health is.
+At an altitude of 2,000 m, the “thin air“ begins to have an effect on your body.
+At this height, both sensitive and previously ill people will already experience their first symptoms of altitude sickness.
+The severity of the symptoms of acute mountain sickness (AMS) depends on several factors, such as: how physically fit you are and how good your general health is.
 In addition, some individuals may acclimatise faster than others with the same physical fitness level simply based on their genetics.
-And, experience may also be a helpful factor.
-Also, whilst ascending a mountain or trekking at high altitudes, you should take into consideration both the speed of the ascent and possible additional acclimatisation days required.
+Experience may also be a deciding factor.
+Whilst ascending a mountain or trekking at high altitudes, you should take into consideration both the speed of the ascent and the possibility of requiring additional days for acclimatisation.

 Regardless of the altitude, the oxygen concentration in the air is at 20.9% all over the world.
-However, the atmospheric pressure decreases with increasing altitude and the partial pressure of oxygen simultaneously decreases.
-As a result, this effect leads to an undersupply of oxygen to the body (hypoxia).
-You can find all important information about altitude sickness in this article.
+However, the atmospheric pressure decreases as your altitude increases, while the partial pressure of oxygen decreases too.
+As a result, this can lead to an lack of oxygen to the body (hypoxia).
+You can find important information about altitude sickness in this article.

 Does altitude training really improve performance?

-Journeying at high altitudes leads to an adaptation process in the body due to the reduced supply of oxygen.
-This includes a sensitization of the breathing activity, i.e. ventilation, just like when the body is stressed.
+Journeying at high altitudes leads to an adaptative process in the body due to the reduced supply of oxygen.
+These include a sensitisation of respiratory activity, i.e. breathing, just like when the body is under stress.
 In addition, the release of the body’s own hormone erythropoietin (EPO) is also stimulated.
 EPO is produced in the kidneys and takes care of the formation of new red blood cells in the bone marrow.
 At the same time, the body increases the amount of haemoglobin available.
-Haemoglobin binds oxygen and has a positive effect on endurance by increasing the oxygen transport capacity in the arterial blood.
+Haemoglobin binds oxygen and has a positive effect on endurance by increasing the transport capacity of oxygen in the arterial blood.

 Plus, several studies have come to the conclusion that physical exertion under hypoxia leads to changes at the muscular level, such as the increased enzyme activity of the energy metabolism.
-And, an increase in the muscular oxygen storage, the myoglobin, was also observed.
+An increase in the muscular oxygen store, myoglobin, was also observed.